xStam32/MC-Generator/README.md

 Features:

 *Can add users to list easy with open gene.txt
-*have captcha with the system...
-*the visitors can check the users easy with the API checker..
+*have captcha with the system (Read more at INSTALL) *the visitors can check the users easy with the API checker..
 *All accounts with marked live in the checker saved in live.txt